 Deadlines & tuition

-Summer 2019 tuition is $1,300.
+Summer 2020 tuition is $1,300.
 Families who register after April 30 will be charged a tuition of $1,550.
 Due with the registration form is a $300 non-refundable deposit, which will be applied toward tuition.
-The remaining tuition balance is due by May 15 for early registration and May 31 for regular registration.
+The remaining tuition balance is due by June 4.
 Checks should be made payable to York School.
 Tuition includes basic course materials and lunch.